 Forget Past Failures

-Unlike your brain’s basal ganglia that defaults into habits and routines and slides you into ruts, the working memory springs you forward to triumph in life-changing opportunities.Working memory positions new information up front, so other parts of the brain can use it to problem solve.
-It’s what allows you to keep intelligence fluid and to raise IQ across a wider range of capabilities.
+Simply stated, working memory positions new information up front, so other parts of the brain can use it to problem solve.
+It’s also what allows you to keep intelligence fluid and to raise IQ across a wider range of capabilities.